 </AuthenticationTypes>

-With this configuration, the Power BI report server will attempt a Negotiate auth first with Kerberos, with NTLM fallback, required for client devices which doesn’t support Kerberos (like the mobile ones!)
+With this configuration, the Power BI report server will attempt a Negotiate auth first with Kerberos, with NTLM fallback, which is required for client devices that don’t support Kerberos (like the mobile ones!)

-Remember that all the user web browsers must be configured to trust the Power BI report server name and forward the user credentials: the configuration is different from browser to browser so specific configurations must be followed for MS Edge, Firefox, Chrome, Safari, ….
+Remember that all user web browsers must be configured to trust the Power BI report server name and forward the user credentials: the configuration is different from browser to browser, so specific configurations must be followed for MS Edge, Firefox, Chrome, Safari, ….